narcissawright/melancholy/README.md

 - Unlock Melancholy by completing Full Game w/ Melanie.
 - Swap between Melancholy/Melanie by walking through a door in open space maybe.
 Could do cool-portal like effect where one side shows one character and the other shows the other.
 - Separate time trials for each character, to be expanded upon later.

+## Time Attack

+- Individual levels
+- Full Game
+- Keep track of total time played on each level
+- Keep track of full list of PBs and when you set them
+- I want to spend time refining levels and removing things that cause degenerate gameplay.
+- Maybe even a hidden Library of pre-patch PBs and records.

 ## Stages: